25 Incredible Places to Visit in New England (Weekend Getaway Ideas!)

 From Sarah of Travels of Sarah Fay

-Historically, Cape Cod was known for its’ seafaring Captains that would hunt for whales and today tourists can still go on a boat for some whale watching.
-In Cape Cod could you see big blue whales, great white sharks, and seals at the same time not too far from shore.
+Historically, Cape Cod was known for its’ seafaring Captains that would hunt for whales and today tourists can still go out for some whale watching.
+In Cape Cod, you have the potential to see big blue whales, great white sharks, and seals at the same time not too far from shore.

-After a tiring day at the beach or exploring one of Cape Cod’s 14 historical lighthouses, head to Wellfleet’s Drive-In Movie theater for some real nostalgia.
+After a tiring day at the beach or exploring one of Cape Cod’s 14 historical lighthouses, head to Wellfleet’s drive-in movie theatre for some real nostalgia.
 The historic drive-in theater is one of the last operating ones of its kind.
-Cape Cod is one of the only places where you can really enjoy, relax, and not worry about what you will do next, you live in the moment.

 Provincetown